FoodEfficiency/FoodEfficiency.github.io/_en/references.md

 # References - FoodEfficiency

+![Einar Willumsen Logo][]
+Sustainability mapping of supply chain and production at flavor manufacture [Einar Willumsen][], using UN’s SDG as guideline for identification and setting objectives and targets for future sustainability work.
+Facilitation of various CSR related tasks including monitoring and reporting and internal awareness training.

+![Bornholms Andelsmejeri Logo][]
+Restructuring and revision of food safety management system from BRC to FSSC 22000 at Bornholms Andelsmejeri.

+![Starbucks_logo Logo] []
+Starbucks Quality Assurance Standards Audit – Unannounced audits conducted at 14 outlets in Demark with focus on Food Safety, Cleanliness, Facilities - Condition and Maintenance and Super Critical Opportunities (Public health impact).

 ![Beierholm Nørup Dairy Logo][1]

 External Quality Manager with responsibility for ISO22000 certified management system at [Nørup Dairy][2].
 Environmental and Health & Safety support.